FOUNDER AND ARTISTIC DIRECTOR

 Eliot was an Associate Artist at Dance City in 2017 and an Artist in Residence at The Bowes Museum in 2018.

-Eliot retired from dancing in summer 2021 and is a Trustee of The Bowes Museum since autumn 2021.
+Eliot retired from dancing in summer 2021 and joined the Board of Trustees at The Bowes Museum in autumn 2021.

 “Dance is a universal language; it can transform lives; bring communities together; champions culture and heritage; and creates a space for inspiration to grow.”
 Eliot Smith